-FedEx announced their annual rate increase in mid-September 2020, slightly earlier than usual announcements of this nature.
-FedEx Express, FedEx Ground, and FedEx Home Delivery shipping rates will across the board increase by 4.9%.
-As with most years, a 4.9% increase might be more or less for a merchant, depending on their shipping profile.
-Most changes take effect on January 4th, 2021, although some changes are staggered.
-They are noted below if the date differs from January 4th.
+FedEx announced their annual rate increase in mid-September 2021, slightly earlier than usual announcements of this nature.
+FedEx Express, FedEx Ground, and FedEx Home Delivery shipping rates will across the board increase by 5.9%.
+As with most years, a 5.9% increase might be more or less for a merchant, depending on their shipping profile.
+Most changes take effect on January 3rd, 2022, although some changes are staggered.

 What Does This Mean For Me as a Merchant?